Understanding Meningitis -- the Basics

 Bacterial meningitis is an extremely serious illness that requires immediate medical care.
 If not treated quickly, it can lead to death within hours -- or lead to permanent damage to the brain and other parts of the body.

 Bacterial meningitis is caused by any one of several bacteria.
-Neisseria meningitidis or "meningococcus" is common in children and young adults, and Streptococcuspneumoniae or "pneumococcus" is another common cause in children and adults.
+The most common bacteria causing meningitis in children and adults in the U.S. are Neisseria meningitidis ("meningococcus"), Streptococcuspneumoniae ("pneumococcus") and, in older patients with decreased immunity, Listeria monocytogenes.
 Haemophilus influenzae type b (Hib) was a common cause of meningitis in infants and young children until the Hib vaccine was introduced for infants.
-Neisseria meningitidis and Streptococcus pneumoniae account for most of the bacterial meningitis cases in the U.S. Vaccines are available for both Neisseria meningitidis and Streptococcus pneumoniae.
+Vaccines are available for both Neisseria meningitidis and Streptococcus pneumoniae.
 They're recommended for all children and adults at special risk.

 The bacteria can spread from person to person through coughing and sneezing.
 If you are around someone who has bacterial meningitis, contact your health care provider to ask what steps you need to take to avoid infection.